 - Never give out personal information to online friends.
 This includes an instant messaging ID, email address, mobile number, school name and any pictures of you, your family and friends. - If something is published online, anyone can access it, change it or share it with others.
-Keep social network profiles private. - Use webcams with caution and only with family and friends who are already known in the real world, as images can be copied, changed and shared. - Do not post inappropriate images of yourself online which send out the wrong impression and make you vulnerable. - Remember that online friends are just that and if they are not known to you in the real world, they may not be telling the truth about who they are. - Children and young people should never meet up with a person they have met online unless they take a trusted adult with them. - Think before opening e-mails, attached files or text messages from people you do not know in the real world.
-They may contain anything from a virus to an inappropriate image or film and should be deleted. - Explain that it is not appropriate for young people to be friends with a GB leader via Facebook or other social media sites.
-The same applies to e-mails and text messages and it should be explained that if this does happen they should tell their parents and the company Captain or other responsible adult at GB. - Know how to block someone online and report them to the Child Exploitation and Online Protection Centre (CEOP) if you feel uncomfortable.
+Keep social media profiles private. - Use webcams with caution and only with family and friends who are already known in the real world, as images can be copied, changed and shared. - Do not post inappropriate images of yourself online which send out the wrong impression and make you vulnerable. - Remember that online friends are just that and if they are not known to you in the real world, they may not be telling the truth about who they are. - Children and young people should never meet up with a person they have metonline unless they take a trusted adult with them. - Think before opening e-mails, attached files or text messages from people you do not know in the real world.
+They may contain anything from a virus to an inappropriate image or film and should be deleted. - Explain that it is not appropriate for young people to be friends with a GBS leader via social media platforms.
+The same applies to emails and text messages and it should be explained that if this does happen they should tell their parents and the company Captain or other responsible adult at GBS. - Know how to block someone online and report them to the Child Exploitation and Online Protection Centre (CEOP) if you feel uncomfortable.
 Save the www.clickceop.net website to your favourites so that you can report any suspicious behaviour straight away.